Chevrolet Camaro (second generation): 1972

 The 1972 Camaro suffered two major setbacks.
 The UAW strike at a GM assembly plant in Norwood disrupted production for 174 days, and 1,100 incomplete Camaros had to be scrapped because they could not meet 1973 federal bumper safety standards.
 Some at GM seriously considered dropping the Camaro and Firebird altogether, particularly while the corporation was under pressure to adapt its vast number of makes and models to difficult new regulations for emissions, safety, and fuel economy.
 Others pointed out the fiercely loyal followings the cars enjoyed and were convinced the models remained viable.
 The latter group eventually convinced those in favor of dropping the F-cars to reconsider, and Chevrolet would go on to produce 68,656 Camaros in 1972.
 Only 970 SS 396s were produced in 1972, and this was the last year for the SS 396 and SS 350 models, as well as the last year the Camaro was offered with a Big Block from the factory.
 This year the badges changed from "Z/28" to "Z28".
-Horsepower ratings continued to drop, not only due to lower compression and tighter emissions controls but, beginning with the 1972 model year, a switch from gross (on dynamometer) to net ratings based on an engine in an actual vehicle with all accessories installed.
-With that, the 350 ci LT1 dropped from 330 gross horsepower in 1971 to 255 net horsepower for 1972 and the big-block 396/402 was now rated at 240 net horsepower compared to 300 gross horses in 1971.
+Horsepower ratings continued to drop, not only due to lower compression and tighter emissions controls but, beginning with the 1972 model year, a switch from gross to net ratings based on an engine in an actual vehicle with all accessories installed.
+With that, the 350 ci LT1 dropped from 330 gross horsepower (275 net) in 1971 to 255 net horsepower for 1972 and the 300 gross horsepower (260 net) big-block 396 fell to 240.

 1973

 The 1973 model year incorporated standard impact-absorbing front bumper system to meet new no-damage standards in 5 mph NHTSA legislation.
-The Rally Sport option, with its chrome bumperettes on either side of an impact absorbing urethane grill surround, continued for one more year due to creative bracing behind the front sheetmetal.
+The Rally Sport option, with its chrome bumperettes on either side of an impact absorbing urethane grille surround, continued for one more year due to creative bracing behind the front sheetmetal.

 A new Type LT model was offered in 1973, with a quieter and better-appointed interior, full instrumentation, Rally-style wheels, variable-ratio steering, sport mirrors, and hidden windshield wipers, among other upgrades.
 The Super Sport package was dropped, and the big block 396 CID V8 was no longer available.
 Power was down due to new emissions standards, with the top-rated 350 CID V8 producing 245 hp in the Z28.
-The engine was switched from solid-lifters to hydraulic tappets.
-Air conditioning became available as an option with this engine.
+The engine was switched from solid-lifters to hydraulic lifters, and air conditioning became available as an option.
 The Z28 option could be ordered on both the sport coupe and LT models.
 When the Z28 and Type LT options were combined, the usual Z28 badges, stripes, and graphics were deleted.

 Other changes included a new console-mounted shifter for automatic transmissions similar to the shifter used in Pontiac Firebirds replacing the Buick-like horseshoe shifter of previous Camaros, and the reintroduction of power windows to the option list for the first time since 1969, with the switches mounted in the console.

 Recovering from the strike, Camaro sales increased to 96,751 units during a record sales year industry-wide.